zmrocze/Symbolic-Differentiation/README.md

 print(sd.to_pretty_string(simplified))
 ```

-No libraries needed.
+No dependencies needed.
 See main.py for demo.
 # What works
 Arithmetic operations: ``+``, ``*``, ``/``, ``^``, ``-``.